Our Firm Creates Lasting Wills And Preserves Our Clients’ Wishes

 Last wills and testaments traditionally form the core of an estate plan.
 Through a properly executed last will and testament, you can designate who you want your assets to pass to and who you want to be in charge of the administration of your estate.
 Another benefit of a will is that you can waive the requirement that your estate administrator post a bond, thus saving your estate the cost of the bond premium.
 A will can also designate who should be your minor children’s guardian in the event of your death or set up a trust for minors or disabled beneficiaries.

-Located in the historic Willamette District of West Linn, The Law Office of David M. Mitchell offers personalized service from a comfortable converted Victorian home.
+Located in the historic Willamette District of West Linn, offers personalized service from a comfortable converted Victorian home.
 Our founding lawyer, Dean C. Werst, has been helping clients in the Portland Metropolitan area with estate planning and probate issues for more than 35 years.
 Combined with the proven experience of attorney David Mitchell, our firm provides invaluable guidance to help you avoid mistakes or future conflicts between family members.

 We Assist With Initial Creation To Periodic Review

 Our lawyer is available to assist with the following:

 - Drafting and execution of a will valid under Oregon State Law